labeveryday/Notes/Linux/README.md

 - Ofter refered to as the `CLI` Command line interface

+Packages to install

+- macOS for tab complete

+`brew install bash-completion

 ## Environment Variables

 - There are two types of variables: shell and environment